RandyKnapp/ValheimMods/EpicLoot/README.md

   * [Digitalroot](https://github.com/Digitalroot) - Help with testing

 ## Installation

-Extended Item Data Framework needs to be installed (on both client and dedicated servers).
 Copy the contents of "files" to a new folder called "EpicLoot" in your BepInEx/plugins directory (on both clients and dedicated servers).

 ## Cheats